 Clicking on the CrossMark logo will tell you the current status of a document and may also give you additional publication record information about the document.

-In journal publication, the articles are peer reviewed before publication, Corrections are published to alert readers to errors in the article that became apparent following the publication of the final article.
+In the usual process of journal publication, articles are peer reviewed before publication and corrections are published to alert readers to errors in the article that became apparent after publication.

-By contrast, articles in Conscientia Beam undergo peer review post publication and publication is not 'final' as new versions can be added at any stage.
+By contrast, articles in Conscientia Beam journals undergo a peer review post publication and publication is not 'final' as new versions can be added at any stage.
 Possible mistakes that come to light during the peer review process may be highlighted in the published refereed reports, which are part of the article.
-Authors can publish revised versions, and any errors that become deceptive during peer review or later can be corrected through the publication of new versions.
-Corrections and changes relative to the previous version are always summarized in the 'Modifications? section at the start of a new version.
+Authors can publish revised versions, and any errors arising during peer review or later can be corrected through the publication of new versions.
+Corrections and changes relative to the previous version are always summarized in the 'Modifications' section at the start of a new version.

-This action is reserved for articles that are seriously inconsistent and so the findings or conclusions cannot be relied upon.
+This action is reserved for articles that are seriously inconsistent to the point that the findings or conclusions cannot be relied upon.
 Articles may be retracted for several reasons, including:

-For any retracted article, the reason for retraction and who is instigating the retraction will be clearly stated in the Retraction notice.
+For any retracted article, the reason for retraction and who initially requested or instigated the retraction will be clearly stated in the retraction notice.
 The retraction notice will be linked to the retracted article (which usually remains on the site) and the article will be clearly marked as retracted (including the PDF).